pip install wrds2pg --upgrade

 Following the steps above, the script below can be used to get the tables used in this book.
 Note that a few tables require special handling.

-Some tables on CRSP and Compustat have special missing values that SAS’s PROC EXPORT
+Some SAS data files on CRSP and Compustat have special missing values that SAS’s PROC EXPORT

 function turns into simple character values, which PostgreSQL cannot accept in fields that are not text types.
 The fix_missing = True